William04A/pispeedtest/README.md

 ### Changelog/Updates:
 **Application updates:**

+**V5.0:**

+A new release for PiSpeedtest has now been released!
+Here are the release notes:

+- Fixed several bugs, including cloudsaving bugs and some bugs in the automatic updater.
+- Added a new cronjob mode that can be used with task managers like cron.
+The mode only completes speedtest, network test or both and then automatically saves the results and a detailed log.
+Perfect for network monitoring.
+The mode can be initilized with just some arguments in the command line.
+Take a look at the GitHub repository in a few days to see a tutorial!
+- The PiSpeedtest cloudsaving has a new default style and several new styles as well, like a dark mode.
+You can select a desired mode by clicking at "Pick a different style for this page" when viewing speedtest results saved in the cloud.
+- Also, the automatic setup has been updated with all the latest requirements for PiSpeedtest!

 **V4.6**:

 Unfortunately, some big and small bugs has been found in PiSpeedtest.
 These have now been fixed.
 Here is the changelog: